MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Group-Object.md

 objects down the pipeline. `Group-Object`groups the objects by the value of the **PriorityClass** property of the process.

-The second example uses the **NoElement** parameter to eliminate the members of the group from the output.
+The second example uses the **NoElement** parameter to remove the members of the group from the output.
 The result is a table with only the **Count** and **Name** property value.

 The results are shown in the following sample output.